Ninad-Ekbote/DSA/README.md

 # DSA
-In this repo I will commit all my leetcode solutions
+In this repo I will commit all my solutions of LeetCode Blind 75 List.